tec1group/Hardware/addons.md

-# Hardware add-ons for the tEC-1 and SC-1
+# Hardware add-ons for the TEC-1 and SC-1

-The follwing is a list of available hardware pojects, along with information on compatability, author, upport uRLs and so forth.
+The follwing is a list of available hardware pojects, along with information on compatability, author, support URLs and so forth.

 Feel free to expand and update as necessary.
 New contributors welcome!